ionic-team/ionic-portals/website/docs/appflow/web/self-hosted.md

 ### Create an App in Appflow

-While much of these features are performed within your infrastructure, Appflow still needs to be aware of your app.
+While many of these features are performed within your infrastructure, Appflow still needs to be aware of your app.
 You'll also manage live update deployments and channels from within the Appflow dashboard.
 On the Apps screen within Appflow, click the New button then choose "Import existing app."
 Enter your app's name, select Capacitor as the mobile architecture, then click "Connect git host later."
 You won't connect your app's code to Appflow at any point.

-With the app created, note the APP ID that appears at the top of the screen, like "042a1261."
+With the app created, note the App ID that appears at the top of the screen, such as "042a1261."
 You'll need it shortly.

 ### Download and Configure the Appflow CLI